 - Taxable Amount (Rounding up the amount to 100 instead of 100.06)

-- Place of Supply (Supplier puts his state code instead of correct state which is your state)
+- Place of Supply (Supplier puts his state code instead of the correct state which is your state)

 C. Cross Period Invoices